 - and sometimes, tympanometry

 Tympanometry is a test which uses a device to find out how well the ear drum moves back and forth.
-If there is fluid in the space behind the ear drum (middle ear), the ear drum does not move.
-Tympanometry is also used by vision and hearing testers as a screening tool for glue ear.
+If there is fluid in the middle ear, the ear drum does not move.

 Tympanometry is not a hearing test and a 'pass' on this test does not necessarily mean that your child can hear well - it just means that it is unlikely they have glue ear at the time of the test.